dampersand/dampersand-gravitational-challenge/README.md

 # Synopsis
 Packetwatch is a dockerized network interface monitor with additional rudimentary connection-blocking capabilities.
 Packetwatch is built entirely in python, and utilizes bpf loaded onto the interface with XDP to do its work - which makes it wildly lower overhead than doing the same tasks in userspace.

 Packetwatch should be considered a proof-of-concept level project.
-It is built to specifications as part of gravitational's platform/automation challenge, https://github.com/gravitational/careers/blob/main/challenges/platform/automation.md.
+It is built to specifications as part of gravitational's platform/automation challenge, https://github.com/gravitational/careers/blob/main/challenges/platform/automation.md , at the following point in history: https://github.com/gravitational/careers/tree/8e74b5cdd9e24e4b72e12e0303800dfa0d55fd92.
 As a result, the project is encapsulated in 'ready to fire' status - meaning tests, builds, and deployment are baked in as-is, with no thought to external systems that might build/test/deploy the product.

 Additionally, it should go without saying that Packetwatch has an extremely narrow use case. :)